The generic basis and flavour non-universal SMEFT: Preliminaries: weak bases and subsets of operators

-{\it \bf The down and up bases ---} As noted above, the dimension-4 operators in SMEFT are those of the SM.
+As noted in the Introduction, the dimension-4 operators in SMEFT are those of the SM.
 Higher-order, non-SM operators can provide new contributions to low-energy processes.
 Measurements of low-energy observables can therefore give information about the coefficients of these SMEFT operators.
 Below the weak scale, the physics is described by the Weak Effective Theory (WET), obtained by further integrating out the SM particles heavier than the $b$ quark.
 The WET operators obey the $SU(3)_C \times U(1)_{em}$ gauge symmetry.
 In order to get information about the SMEFT operators from WET observables, it is necessary to match SMEFT to WET.

 One complication is that, while the SMEFT operators are defined in the weak basis, the WET operators are in the mass basis.
 It is therefore necessary to transform between the two bases.
 For quarks, this is done as follows.
-The (leading-order) Yukawa terms in SMEFT are as in the SM: \beq {\bar q}_i^0 \lambda^u_{ij} i \sigma_2 H u_j^0 + {\bar q}_i^0 \lambda^d_{ij} H d_j^0 ~. \eeq When the Higgs gets a vacuum expectation value $v$, breaking the $SU(2)_L \times U(1)_Y$ symmetry to $U(1)_{em}$, this leads to the up- and down-quark mass matrices $M_u \equiv \lambda^u v$ and $M_d \equiv \lambda^d v$.
+The (leading-order) Yukawa terms in SMEFT are as in the SM: \beq {\bar q}_i^0 \lambda^u_{ij} i \sigma_2 H^* u_j^0 + {\bar q}_i^0 \lambda^d_{ij} H d_j^0 + \hc \eeq When the Higgs gets a vacuum expectation value $v$, breaking the $SU(2)_L \times U(1)_Y$ symmetry to $U(1)_{em}$, this leads to the up- and down-quark mass matrices $M_u \equiv \lambda^u v$ and $M_d \equiv \lambda^d v$.
 Each of these is diagonalized by a bi-unitary transformation.
-For $M_u$, we have $(S_L^u)^\dag M_u S_R^u = M_u^{diag}$.
+For $M_u$, we have $(S_L^u)^\dag M_u S_R^u = M_u^\text{diag}$.
 This implies that $U_L^0 = S_L^u U_L$ and $U_R^0 = S_R^u U_R$, where $U \equiv (u,c,t)^T$ and the absence of superscripts indicates the mass basis.
-Similarly, $(S_L^d)^\dag M_d S_R^d = M_d^{diag}$, so that $D_L^0 = S_L^d D_L$ and $D_R^0 = S_R^d D_R$, where $D \equiv (d,s,b)^T$.
+Similarly, $(S_L^d)^\dag M_d S_R^d = M_d^\text{diag}$, so that $D_L^0 = S_L^d D_L$ and $D_R^0 = S_R^d D_R$, where $D \equiv (d,s,b)^T$.
 The Cabibbo-Kobayashi-Maskawa (CKM) matrix is $V = (S_L^u)^\dag S_L^d$.
 The diagonalization of both mass matrices can only be done once the electroweak symmetry is broken.